bell-boy/bell-boy.github.io/_posts/2024-07-03-implementing-ewc.md

 ---

 A while ago I replicated the algorithm described by the paper [Overcoming catastrophic forgetting in neural networks](https://arxiv.org/abs/1612.00796).
-I wrote about the process of building understanding around the paper [here]({{ site.baseurl }}{% link _posts/2024-03-08-three-old-dead-stataticians.md %}).
 I implemented everything in PyTorch in a [colab notebook](https://colab.research.google.com/drive/1zd3JedQI8M5lHDJquk-cNnPorNdai3_w?usp=sharing).

 The goal of Elastic Weight Consolidation (the main method described in the paper) is to counteract catastrophic fogetting, a phenomena where nerual networks trained on multiple seperate tasks sequentially rapidly forget how to perform old tasks.